Settings¶

 |---|---|---|

-Best practice: keep sitemap_html_fallback=True during exploration, then turn it off for predictable scheduled jobs if you only trust XML sitemap sources.
+Best practice: keep sitemap.html_fallback=True during exploration, then turn it off for predictable production jobs if you only trust XML sitemap sources.

 HTML fallback is discovery, not scraping